mcfrr3/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+`The DOM (Document Object Model) is the API for JavaScript to interact with a webpage`

 2. What is an event?

+`An event is a some action that the user can do to interact within a browser, for example clicking or pressing a key`

 3. What is an event listener?

+`An event listener is a way to tell JavaScript to wait to run some code until a specified action has occurred`

 4. Why would we convert a NodeList into an Array?

+`One might convert a NodeList into an Array in order to use the built in functions that exist for arrays`

 5. What is a component?

+`A component is a way to encapsulate a small part of a webpage to be able to quickly repeat it with different bits of data`